WICG/shared-storage/README.md

 By instead maintaining a counter in shared storage, the approach for cross-site reach measurement could be extended to _K_+ frequency measurement, i.e. measuring the number of users who have seen _K_ or more ads on a given browser, for a pre-chosen value of _K_.
 A unary counter can be maintained by calling `window.sharedStorage.append("freq", "1")` on each ad view.
 Then, the `send-reach-report` operation would only send a report if there are more than _K_ characters stored at the key `"freq"`.
 This counter could also be used to filter out ads that have been shown too frequently (similarly to the A/B example above).

+## Keep-alive worklet

+After a document dies, the corresponding worklet will be kept alive for maximum two seconds to allow the pending operations to execute.
+This gives more confidence that the end-of-page operations (e.g. reporting) are able to finish.

 ## Dependencies

 This API is dependent on the following other proposals: